Hgoatly/Discover-Skane/README.md

 ### User Stories:

-To find out how the features relate to the User Stories, jump to [How-The-Features-Relate-To-The-User-Stories](#how-the-features-relate-to-the-user-stories).
+To find out how the features relate to the User Stories, jump to [How The Features Relate To The User Stories](#how-the-features-relate-to-the-user-stories).

 1. I have booked a holiday to Skåne, and I want to find out where there is a lake, so that I can go fishing.
 2. I have booked a holiday to Skåne, and I want to find out where there is a lake, so that I can go canoeing.